 Then why are we tackling this subject again?

 The reason is that we receive many e-mails from readers who have questions or doubts about what it really means to be a nudist.
+About nudist communities, nudist etiquette or what it means to be a nudist.

 “I only go naked to get a decent tan, am I a nudist?”